 In case you have not made a choice by the time your baby is born, a pediatrician will be assigned to your baby's care.
 You may continue care with this pediatrician or choose another doctor after discharge, but starting and continuing with the doctor you have selected provides the greatest continuity of care.

-With more than 100 pediatricians and pediatric specialists caring for newborns to teens and working in partnership with Nemours duPont Pediatrics to bring specialized pediatric care services to the area, our talented health care team has the knowledge and experience to treat the most common to the most complicated childhood ailments and conditions.
+With more than 100 pediatricians and pediatric specialists caring for newborns to teens and working in collaboration with Children's Hospital of Philadelphia (CHOP) to bring specialized pediatric care services to the area, our talented health care team has the knowledge and experience to treat the most common to the most complicated childhood ailments and conditions.